 FEATURED ARTICLE, SCROLL DOWN FOR OTHER TOPICS

-When people think about opiate addiction they usually think of some moral failing; people just wanting to get high or some other common cliché.
+When people think about opiate addiction they usually think of some moral failing; people want to get high or some other typical cliché.
 It turns out that none of these are true.

 People use opiates/other drugs for all kinds of reasons.
 Their path to addiction is never a simple one.